 4.)
 The traveling exhibits, the Rides and the Jurassic Newsletters.
 The newsletters are an ambiguous canon at best, not very reliable and should be considered last.
 It is muddled with hybrid novel/film canon; however, the film events, workings, etc can be extracted so long as they do not contradict the finished product seen on screen.
 Only events of course referencing the movies, events, animal behavior, or places from the film can be layered in where they appear supplemental and not contradictory.
 The rides are a tricky subject as they are set into a “metaverse” like the newsletters where with bridging the gap in our world.
 What can be trusted exactly?
 The props from the film you see of course, the behavior of the movie dinosaurs, and some of the events from Isla Nublar that is discussed on the rides.

 5.)
-JP:TG serves as an extension of this canon so long as it remains consistent with the films presented.
+JP:TG or elements of serve as an extension of this canon.
 NBC/Universal’s partnership with TellTale Games indicated they wanted a canonical extension to the film series.